pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 # Karabiner-DriverKit-VirtualHIDDevice

 This project implements a virtual keyboard and virtual mouse using DriverKit on macOS.
-These virtual devices are recognized by macOS as same as physical hardware, allowing you to control macOS with keystrokes and mouse inputs from the virtual devices.
+These virtual devices are recognized by macOS in the same way as physical hardware, allowing you to control macOS with keystrokes and mouse inputs from the virtual devices.

-The client for controlling the virtual devices is provided as a header-only C++ library.
+The client for controlling the virtual devices is provided as a header-only C++23 library.
 By integrating this library, your software can control the virtual devices.

 **Note:**